This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 What is the difference between copywriting and proofreading?

-Copywriting is creating written content to persuade people to take some kind of action, like purchasing a good or service.
+Copywriting is the process of creating written content that persuades people to take action, such as purchasing a good or service.
 Proofreading is the process of finding and fixing errors in the final draft of a piece of writing.

 If you’d like a more detailed answer to this second question, I wrote an article that thoroughly discusses the differences between proofreading and copywriting.